Best Menopause Supplements UK 2020 Selection

 Top 6 Alternative to menopause supplement

-1. Reduce hot flushes
+1. Treating hot flushes

 Most menopausal women, particularly those who are thin, experience some hot flushes.
 Although not a direct sign of oestrogen deficiency, it’s possible to reduce their frequency and severity by supplementing phytoestrogens, which are plant-derived compounds that are structurally and functionally similar to the body’s own oestrogen.
 Both red clover and soy have high concentrations of isoflavones, one type of phytoestrogen.